Housing is now open, scroll down for more information!

 Housing Site

-• Requests for 10 or more rooms must complete a Room Block Request.
+• Requests for 10 or more rooms in a single property, contact exhibits@2024DAC.com for hotel contact information.

 IMPORTANT: No other hotel management company or travel agency is authorized to place reservations on behalf of DAC, so avoid housing scams and use only the official DAC online housing website.